intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

   Whether to use the import name of `petite-vue-i18n` with the same import name as vue-i18n (`import { xxx } from 'vue-i18n'`).

-  This option allows a smooth migration from `petite-vue-i18n` to `vue-i18n` and allows progressive enhacement.
+  This option allows a smooth migration from `petite-vue-i18n` to `vue-i18n` and allows progressive enhancement.

+> [!IMPORTANT]
+>
-  > [!IMPORTANT] > `useVueI18nImportName` option is deprecated in v5.
+> `useVueI18nImportName` option is deprecated in v5.
 > This option will be supported with vue-i18n until v9 latest version.

 ### `optimizeTranslationDirective`